acdh-oeaw/apis-core-rdf/docs/source/ontology.md

 title: Create your ontology
 ---

-The heart and soul of your APIS application is the `ontology`.
+The heart and soul of your APIS application is its `ontology`.
 It describes `entities` and `relations`.

 Given that APIS is based on [Django](https://www.djangoproject.com/),